Table of Contents

 - Inform the leader of any issues or concerns you have that may affect your participation in the activity.

 - Keep up with the group.
 If the pace is challenging, please chat to the leader.
 Please don’t leave the group without the consent of the leader.

 - If you become separated from the group, call out (Cooee!) or three blasts on your whistle.
 Then listen and wait.

 - At the end of the activity, don’t forget to thank the volunteer leader, and pay your share of transport costs

-We frequently car pool from a meeting point set by the leader, for a number of reasons:
+We frequently car pool from a meeting point set by the leader to the walk trackhead, for a number of reasons:

 - it is better for the environment